-Localtonians wishes a Happy Birthday to Wayland native Kelly “King” Coleman, born in 1938.
+Localtonians wish a Happy Birthday to Wayland native Kelly “King” Coleman, born in 1938.
 Kelly Coleman was without question the greatest Kentucky high school basketball player of all time.
 He finished his amazing high school career by gathering 4,263 points in 127 games for a nifty 33.6 per game mark in his four-year career at Wayland High School in the hills of Floyd County.
 In the 1956 Kentucky State High School basketball tournament, Kelly broke four of the individual records himself and his Wayland team established four more.
 He went on to set records at Kentucky Wesleyan College and played two years in the ABA.

-September 21, 1968, Western Kentucky played their first football game in Houchens Industries-L.T.
+September 21, 1968, Western Kentucky played their 1st football game in Houchens Industries-L.T.
 Smith Stadium also known as the “The Houch.”
 The facility has seen several phases of improvements since then.
 The official seating capacity is listed at 22,113.

 September 21, 1975, the President of the Burley Tobacco Growers Cooperative Association and Vice Chairman of the Kentucky Tobacco Research Board alarmed Kentucky tobacco farmers that “we could take an awful beating from foreign growers.”
 Not everyone shared his concern.
 In 1973 more than 100,000 Kentucky tobacco farmers received more than $470 million for their crops.